GopakumarRwarrier/Prediction-of-credi-t-card/README.md

 * Recall: 89.65%
 * F1-Score: 92.85%

-The model achieved the following results on the test dataset before tuning:
+The model achieved the following results on the test dataset after tuning:

 * Accuracy: 94.41%
 * Precision: 90.00%